MrCee/Synology-Homebrew/README.md

     - Create a scheduled task to ensure Homebrew is mounted after each restart.
 Detailed instructions are provided below.

 4. **iTerm2 Configuration:**
-    - iTerm2 running on your local machine with compatible nerdfonts and a theme for an improved visual experience.
+    - iTerm2 running on your local machine with compatible Nerd Fonts and a color theme for an improved visual experience.
 Refer to the [iTerm2 Configuration Guide](https://github.com/MrCee/Synology-Homebrew/wiki/iTerm2-Configuration) for a quick setup.

 ## Installation